 - Kubernetes features.
 From the cluster inventory, you know which Kubernetes version each cluster runs.
 Review the release notes of each Kubernetes version to know which features it ships and which features it deprecates.
 Then assess your workloads against the Kubernetes features that you need.
 The goal of this task is to know whether you're using deprecated features or features that are not yet available in GKE.
 If you find any unavailable features, migrate away from deprecated features and adopt the new ones when they're available in GKE.

 - Storage.
 For stateful workloads, assess if they use PersistenceVolumeClaims.
-List any storage requirements, such as size and access mode, and how these PersistenceVolumeClaims map to the PersistenceVolumes that you already assessed.
+List any storage requirements, such as size and access mode, and how these PersistenceVolumeClaims map to PersistenceVolumes.
+To account for future growth, assess if you need to expand any PersistenceVolumeClaim.

 - Configuration and secret injection.
 To avoid rebuilding your deployable artifacts every time there is a change in the configuration of your environment, inject configuration and secrets into Pods using ConfigMaps and Secrets.
 For each workload, assess which ConfigMaps and Secrets that workload is using, and how you're populating those objects.